NVARCHAR2 in Oracle Example

 After creating the table, we will insert the column name and provide the datatype in this example, we utilize the NVARCHAR2 datatype with size(20).

-nvarchar2 datatype in oracle
+what is nvarchar2 in oracle

 Now we will insert the values into a table.